 A data warehouse is a data repository used for reporting and data analysis.
 The visualisation tool is connected to the data warehouse to pull the data that feeds the dashboards and facilitate analysis as and when it’s needed.

-For airport e-commerce to really take advantage of the current trends in travel and online shopping, it is important to engage with available CRM and BI technologies.
+For airport ecommerce to really take advantage of the current trends in travel and online shopping, it is important to engage with available CRM and BI technologies.
 An integrated CRM system with its sophisticated automated reporting features means you will always have control over how you spend your overall marketing budget.

 Your airport can invest with confidence in each marketing decision, and track and report on the true impact on ROI and passenger satisfaction, confident that you’re acting on the most relevant, up-to-the-minute data.
+Data reporting can also be incredibly valuable for tasks like revenue management.